Environmental Issues and Water

 Early miners harnessed water to dislodge gold through hydraulic mining.
 Debris resulting from these mining practices washed down in rivers and streams, choking them and harming aquatic life and causing flooding.

-By the 1970s, however, environmental awareness had grown to an extent that environmental considerations were factored into the water supply equation.
+Eventually, environmental awareness had grown to an extent that environmental considerations were factored into the water supply equation.

 California Environmental Regulation